Theater Design & Technology (BFA)

-If you are interested in the world of theater production—lighting, costume, scenery, sound design and technical production—the Theater Design + Technology program in the University of the Arts' Ira Brind School of Theater Arts is for you.
-Our students are creative, critical-thinking problem-solvers.
-From day one, DT students can be involved in the wide range of productions happening on campus.
+Apply your creativity and problem-solving skills to the world of theater production—lighting, costume, scenery, projection, sound design and technical direction—through the Theater Design & Technology program in the University of the Arts’ Ira Brind School of Theater Arts.

 Students have the opportunity to work as both designers and technicians on a wide range of Brind School productions each semester.
 You can choose, and change, your design or technical focus to explore your interests and hone your expertise.
 Hands-on experiences are supported through classroom mentorship and complementary coursework.

 The Theater Design and Technology program hosts an annual Portfolio Day.
 Students across all four years of the BFA program display work from classes, productions and independent projects to visiting professionals, faculty, colleagues, friends and family.
 This event is a celebration of their work and an opportunity to introduce them and their work to the professional community.
 This year, the event was launched online virtually May 4, 2020.
 Visitors can see the work displayed in individual galleries and leave comments on what they see.

 Larry Barnes BFA ’19 (Theater Design & Technology), graduate of the Ira Brind School of Theater Arts, was recently hired as the new lighting director of Wells Fargo Center in South Philadelphia.
 We caught up with Larry to see what he’s up to.

 UArts: Transition to post-grad life―what’s different and what’s the same?